 B. Kwikstage Scaffolding

-Kwikstage Scaffolding is a quick erection stage scaffolding modular system.
+Kwikstage Scaffolding is a quick erection stage modular system.
 It is used in construction, building tower, and concrete formwork support.
-It is mostly preferred in Australia and UK as a scaffolding standards tools.
+It is mostly preferred in Australia and UK as a scaffolding standards tool.

 From commercial to residential applications, Kwikstage is both easy to erect and relatively adaptable.
 With just five components required, it’s easy to assemble and disassemble.
 Non-slip platforms and double guard rails included with Kwikstage improve its safety and reliability.